 For Mac: This prank option isn’t readily available but you can still mess with the cursor.
 Go to System Preferences > Accessibility > Display and drag the cursor size all the way to the right to make the mouse pointer gigantic.
 While you’re at it, you might as well mess around with the other display settings like inverting colors and turning the contrast all the way up.

+Computer pranks that really mess with the victim.
+That’s what we want.
 This simple but overly frustrating prank can be played in numerous ways and depending on your victim you could mess with his computer or smartphone.
 The basic premise here is to add a custom entry into the AutoCorrect keyboard feature to replace a common word which is used often (or the spacebar) with something else entirely.

 You can be subtle and just replace a correctly typed word with a typo.
 That’s irritating, right.
 Or you can go for shock value and add something that makes you laugh uncontrollably – such as changing “Hi” to “I love watching Jersey Shore reruns.”
 Just be prepared to deal with whatever fallout may occur.